Concesssion - While, Although, Though

 Point 4: Although

-The conjunction ‘although' can show concession.
-The conjunction can appear at the beginning or middle of the sentence.
+The conjunction ‘although’ can show concession.
+It can appear at the beginning or in the middle of the sentence.

 1. Although we were late to the meeting, we didn’t miss anything important.